bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Right, this is what we now call in some papers insecure music.
 I think the first paper you uploaded together with Yannick had this two round version, which was insecure.
-Yeah, I just found an attack on this very end of music and also...
+Yeah, I just found an attack on this very end of `MuSig` and also...

 Speaker 0: 00:33:52